Fertility diagnosis left NI man 'broken and grieving'

 "It was an absolute bombshell," he told BBC News NI.

-"I'd be sitting in bed for days just broken, just crying and devastated.
+"I'd be sitting in bed for days just broken, just crying and devastated."

-He added: "It was as if I was grieving".
+He added: "It was as if I was grieving."

-Chris is not his real name - but such is the stigma felt by some men around fertility issues that he did not want to be identified.
+Such is the stigma felt by some men around fertility issues that Chris did not want to be identified.

 "There's a bit of shame to it," he said.

-"For every one who's understanding you'll get people who are very cruel about it and it's an incredibly emotional thing to deal with".
+"For every one who's understanding you'll get people who are very cruel about it and it's an incredibly emotional thing to deal with."

 'People need to talk about it'